ddrichel/GECS/README.md

 This project was supported by the German Research Foundation grant BE 38/28/9-1.
 The funding organization did not have any influence on the design, conduct or conclusions of the study.

 #### Citation
 Please site: George Kanoungi, Tim Becker, Michael Nothnagel and Dmitriy Drichel.
-An exhaustive genomic scan (2019)
+The exhaustive genomic scan approach and its application to rare variant association analysis (2019)